 The Detroit Illharmonic Symphony is based, oddly enough, in Los Angeles rather than the Motor City.
 However, group members are from all over the world, a situation that contributes heavily to their extremely unique sound.
-Currently, the Illharmonic is completing their sixth album and creating new music for several films and television programs.
+Currently, the Illharmonic is finishing up their eighth album and continuing to create new music for films and television.

 THERE ARE SEVEN LEVELS